excid3/rails/guides/source/getting_started.md

 #### Strong Parameters

 The `create` action handles the data submitted by the form, but it needs to be filtered for security.
-That's where `product_params` comes into play.
+That's where the `product_params` method comes into play.

 In `product_params`, we tell Rails to inspect the params and ensure there is a key named `:product` with an array of parameters as the value.
 The only permitted parameters for products is `:name` and Rails will ignore any other parameters.
 This protects our application from malicious users who might try to hack our application.

 #### Handling errors

-After assigning these params to the new Product in memory, we can try to save it to the database. `@product.save` tells Active Record to run validations and save the record to the database.
+After assigning these params to the new `Product` in memory, we can try to save it to the database. `@product.save` tells Active Record to run validations and save the record to the database.

 If this is successful, we want to redirect to the new product.
 The `redirect_to` method takes either a path/URL or can generate a path from an Active Record object.
-Here we supply `@product` which it sees is a Product object and finds the `products#show` route and inserts the ID to produce `"/products/2"`.
+Here we supply `@product` which it sees is a `Product` object and finds the `products#show` route and inserts the ID to produce `"/products/2"`.

 When the save is unsuccessful and the record wasn't valid, we want to re-render the form so the user can fix the invalid data.
 In the `else` clause, we tell Rails to `render :new`.
 Rails knows we're in the `Products` controller, so it should render `app/views/products/new.html.erb`.
-Since we've set the `@product` variable in `create`, we can render that template and the form will be populated with our Product data even though it wasn't able to be saved in the database.
+Since we've set the `@product` variable in `create`, we can render that template and the form will be populated with our `Product` data even though it wasn't able to be saved in the database.

 We also set the HTTP status to 422 Unprocessable Entity to tell the browser this POST request failed and to handle it accordingly.